Risk-on Risk-off Indicators

 VANGUARD TOTAL BOND MARKET (BND)

-At the moment, U.S. Government Treasuries is one of the safe havens of choice.
-As an investment they don't pay much interest, but they are considered a safe place to park money.
+U.S. Government Treasuries don't pay much interest, but they are considered the ultimate safe haven to park money.
 When the return of principal is more important that the return on investment, the priority becomes finding a place to park big capital flows.
-And U.S. Treasuries are considered the ultimate safe haven for that.
 Should conditions change, the money will fly off to other locations perceived to be safer.
 A rising line implies nervousness about the global economy and suggests rising risk aversion, while a price deterioration emphasises a generally optimistic market place.
+Note that when bond markets (and FX for that matter) are much less volatile than stocks, that's an indication of a wait-and-see attitude rather than a flight to safety.

 DOW JONES UTILITIES